Storytelling marketing: how to use it to crush your competition

 In the marketing world, we're seeing a lot of content, but how much of it is actually good?
 This is where the power of storytelling content marketing comes in.
 Writing a good story is far more important than writing another regurgitated spin on the same top-ranking listicles.
 This is especially true as Google is consistently moving towards ranking high-quality and engaging content.

 So, if you find yourself trapped in the same cycle of repurposing boring, blah content over and over again, look into the power of gripping storytelling.
 Invest in good writers, and give them the resources to make great content.
 Heck, give them a raise!
-Or, alternatively, hire a traveling bard to sing the tale of your brand in the town square.
+Or, alternatively, hire a traveling bard to sing your tale in the town square.

 The power of email marketing is something strange and mystical indeed.